Better Waste campaign

 We created illustrations for the various disposal methods across the hospitals.
 We added Top Trump-style statistics to explain the cost and emissions involved in waste disposal in each bin type.

 In addition, we illustrated the various types of waste that would be placed in the bins – from coffee cups and recycling to face masks and sharps.
 These illustrations were then reused throughout a suite of digital content.

 Explaining the Better Waste campaign through animation

-First, we created an animated explainer video to clearly define the Better Waste strategy and how employees can help the NHS Trust to reduce waste by using the correct bins.
+First, we created an animated explainer video to define the Better Waste strategy and how employees can help the NHS Trust reduce waste using the correct bins.

 The full video was then broken into a series of short snippets clearly showing the type of waste that should be placed in each bin – along with calls to action for employees to play their part.